2021's 10 Best

 BCAAS CAN HELP YOU MAINTAIN ENERGY DURING WORKOUTS AND RECOVER AFTERWARD

 As mentioned above, BCAAs are used by the body as fuel during strenuous workouts.
 Taking BCAAs can enable you to continue working out for a longer period of time.
 BCAAs also help keep the body from breaking down your muscles to use as fuel instead.
-This is why taking BCAAs before a workout is so important.
+This is why taking BCAAs before a workout is important.
 The more strenuous the workout, the more important it is to get enough BCAAs.
 Studies have also shown that amino acid supplementation may be helpful in mitigating delayed-onset muscle soreness (DOMS).
-This is the condition that every lifter has felt at some point.
-Especially those who are starting to lift for the first time or who have extended time off from the gym.
-DOMS can also occur after particularly-strenuous workouts or a new workout regimen.
-The beneficial effect of amino acids on DOMS helps you work out more often, as it’s harder to lift when you’re sore.
+This is the condition that every lifter has felt at some point, especially those who are starting to lift for the first time or who have taken extended time off from the gym.
+DOMS can also occur after particularly strenuous workouts or a new workout regimen.
+The beneficial effect of amino acids on DOMS can allow you to work out more often, as it’s harder to lift when you’re sore.

 BCAAS CAN HELP YOU ADD MASS AND STRENGTH

-BCAAs an have a beneficial effect for those looking to increase mass and strength.
+BCAAs can have a beneficial effect for those looking to increase mass and strength.
 Muscle is made from protein, and protein is made from amino acids.
 So, the more amino acids you take in, the easier it is to add mass.
-Furthermore, BCAAs-leucine in particular-have been shown to kickstart muscle growth by triggering the muscle protein synthesis process.
+Furthermore, BCAAs (particularly leucine) have been shown to kickstart muscle growth by triggering the muscle protein synthesis process.
 Studies have shown that lifting novices and veterans alike stand to benefit from BCAAs when training to build strength and mass.